 A warm bath

-This will relax muscles and may get rid of spasm.
+This will relax muscles and may reduce spasm.

 Take some pain relief tablets (unless you have any medical condition, which prevents you doing so).
 This doesn’t just deal with the immediate pain but helps to reduce muscle spasm which is caused by pain.